<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 · Handling disputes for the above issues

 8. International HR Manager – If you love to travel, this is a great human capital management job to reach for!
-Someone well-fitted for this job is fluent in several languages and enjoys interacting with people from various cultures.
+Someone well-fitted for this job is fluent in several languages and enjoys interacting with people from various cultures along with years of experience.

 Tasks for an international HR manager are similar to that of a general HR manager, and also include: